kimdaebeom/LeGO-LOAM/LeGO-LOAM/README.md

 # LeGO-LOAM Loop Closure Performance Improvement

-Specific Explains are in the tech blog in below.
+A detailed explanation is in the tech blog below.

 https://blog.naver.com/ted97k/222648671011